moduware/morph-tabbar/README.md

 `--ios-height`                   | Height of the tabbar                   | 44px
 `--ios-labeled-height`           | Height of the tabbar with label        | 50px `--ios-bar-color`                | Color of the highlight bar above tabbar| #c4c4c4

+NOTE: For tabbar to take on the parent background color, you can assign `background-color: transparent`